The Proud Valley: Plot

 A month later, Dick's choir appears at a competition but only David performs for Dick's memory.
 The mine has been closed since the disaster and the rest of the miners are reduced to gathering coal from the top of a spoil heap, but they are unable to make the same amount of money that the mine had paid them and many have to claim social benefits.
 A year later, Mrs Parry is struggling with five children to care for and is visited by Mrs Owen—the mother of Emlyn's fiancée, Gwen—who snaps that Gwen is not allowed marry Emlyn because he cannot make enough money to look after her.
 Gwen later sneaks to the Parry house and tells Emlyn that she would marry him no matter his income, which gives Emlyn the idea to march to London and demand that the government reopens the mine.
 Emlyn takes David and two other miners and they walk to London, and arrive the day after Germany invaded Poland.
 The British government are busy focusing on building up the army and reopen the mine to send the gatecrashers away.
 The team return to Wales and attempt to reopen the mine, but a large fire causes the mine to collapse which traps the team inside.
-Their candle flickers, indicating the oxygen is disappearing and David estimates they have an hour left until suffocation.
+Their candle flickers, indicating the oxygen is disappearing and one of the miners estimates they have an hour left until suffocation.
 One miner finds a weak rock and tries to break through with a pickaxe but he and David fail.
 Emlyn decides to leave the group to explode an exit through with dynamite, but, knowing that it could lead to another Parry death, David sneaks away as the rest of their team pray and punches Emlyn unconscious, activating the dynamite and breaking through the rock.
 The other two miners wake up Emlyn, discover David's lifeless body nearby and pray for David's soul.
 The mine is reopened and the town sing in unison as the coal is transported through the mine.